zephyrproject-rtos/zephyr/doc/connectivity/networking/networking_with_host.rst

 * Connecting multiple Zephyr instances together.

-  * If you have multiple Zephyr instances, either QEMU or native_posix ones, and want to create a connection between them, see :ref:`networking_with_multiple_instances` for details.
+  * If you have multiple Zephyr instances, either QEMU or native_sim ones, and want to create a connection between them, see :ref:`networking_with_multiple_instances` for details.